Lucinda Katherine "Kate" (Martin) Skinner was born on Nov. 6, 1868 in Preston County, WV, the daughter of James K. and Margaret (Minerd) Martin.

 At the birth of their daughter Thelma in 1924, Gifford listed his occupation as "merchant" on the birth certificate, and when son Richard was born in 1927, he gave it as "grocery clerk."

-When the federal census was taken in 1930, the family lived on Gould Avenue, next to Gifford's elder brother Fred and family.
-Oscar's occupation was listed as driver for a grocery store, and Fred's as a clerk for the store.
-Circa 1967, his address was 2211 Gould Avenue in Clarksburg.
+When the federal census was taken in 1930, the family lived on 2211 Gould Avenue, next to Gifford's elder brother Fred and family.
+His occupation was listed as driver for a grocery store, and Fred's as a clerk for the store.
+They remained at the Gould address for decades.

 Son Richard Lee Skinner (1927- ? ) was born on April 25, 1927 in Clarksburg.